hirezstudios/S2TRANSLATION/system_prompts/stage3_refine_template.md

 *   Carefully analyze the `FEEDBACK`.
 *   Modify the `INITIAL_TRANSLATION` *only* to address the points raised in the `FEEDBACK`.
 *   Ensure the revised translation still fully complies with the `LANGUAGE_RULESET`.
-*   Maintain the correct tone and formality (usually informal "tú").
+*   Maintain the correct tone and formality defined in the `LANGUAGE_RULESET`.
 *   Preserve all formatting tags (like `<x>`) and placeholders (like `{Count}|plural(...)`) exactly as they appear in the `SOURCE_TEXT`.

 **Output:**
-Provide ONLY the final, revised Latin American Spanish translation.
+Provide ONLY the final, revised <<TARGET_LANGUAGE_NAME>> translation.
 Do not include explanations, apologies, greetings, or the original text.

 **PLACEHOLDERS (These will be replaced by the system):**